mikheyev/ithaca-bees/README.md

-# Whole-genome re-sequencing to examine genetic changes in a population of Ithaca, NY honeybees using samples collected in 1977 and 2011 using
+# Whole-genome re-sequencing to examine genetic changes in a population of Ithaca, NY honeybees using samples collected in 1977 and 2011

 This repo contains the part of the analysis that was performed on the cluster.
 Downstream analysis done in R and plotting in python have not yet been added.